What is an alien?

 And this starts with some basic questions.

-The first thing to determine when designing an alien character is their basic nature.
-Alien beings can range from those physically and visually indistinguisable from your neighbors, to entities we cannot even be perceive as living, to sanity-rending horrors whose mere presence may very well induce madness.
+After settling on the purpose of your new alien society, what makes its people different from humanity must be decided.
+Aliens range from those physically and visually indistinguishable from your neighbors, to entities we cannot even be perceive as living, to sanity-rending horrors whose mere presence may very well induce madness.
 Figuring out what kind of alien you wish to role-play includes choosing one of the following:

 Humanlike aliens are those that are either completely human, or mechanically very close to that state of being.
 This kind of alien can represent offshoot species of humanity, or fictional species who appear completely human save for some abnormal characteristic such as pointy ears, weird forehead ridges, a particularly stout build, or perhaps green skin.
 Humanlike aliens may or may not have special powers.